Let's say you want to find all the patients who have never had a flu shot. Or, in

 NOT IN, EXCEPT, NOT EXISTS (all three were identical)

-LEFT OUTER JOIN (all three were identical)
+LEFT OUTER JOIN (all three were identical except for the number of rows)

 We can immediately see how useful the index is when we look at these new results.
 In all but one case (the left outer join that goes outside the index anyway), the results are clearly worse when we've dropped the index: